Generative AI for Managerial Decision-Making under Ambiguity and Sycophancy: Methodology

-The development of our business scenarios and their corresponding managerial tasks were grounded in the foundational literature on managerial decision-making, based on the three core decision levels: strategic, tactical, and operational.
-Within each of these decision levels, we systematically embedded specific ambiguities based on our previously established business ambiguity taxonomy in Table \ref{table:business_ambiguities}.
-For each task in the scenario, three distinct ambiguities from our decision taxonomy were introduced.
+The development of business scenarios and their corresponding managerial tasks was grounded in the foundational literature on the three decision levels described above.
+This stage provides input for the AI in the collaboration pipeline.
+It produces the ambiguous managerial problems that the AI will subsequently be asked to detect, resolve, and decide upon.

+Within each decision level, we systematically embedded specific ambiguities derived from the taxonomy in Table~\ref{table:business_ambiguities}.
+For each task in each scenario, three distinct ambiguity types were introduced simultaneously, ensuring that scenarios reflected the multi-dimensional ambiguity characteristic of real managerial situations.

-As an example, a decision task might be: \textit{"Your directive is to create a highly effective plan, ensuring that all new and under-performing channels are reviewed."} This task is intentionally ambiguous and could be classified as follows: \textit{Definition Imprecision (DI):} The term "highly effective" is a classic vague concept without a specific, measurable target.
+As an example, a decision task might be: \textit{``Your directive is to create a highly effective plan, ensuring that all new and under-performing channels are reviewed.''} This task contains the following embedded ambiguities:

-\textit{Linguistic Imprecision (LI):} The phrase "all new and underperforming channels" is ambiguous.
-It is unclear if it refers to channels that are both new and underperforming, or to a combined list of all new channels plus all underperforming channels.
-This approach allowed us to build a dataset in which the decision tasks were not only managerially realistic across different organizational levels but also carefully designed to assess the LLM’s performance against specific, predefined types of ambiguity.
+\begin{itemize} \item \textit{Definition Imprecision (DI):} The term ``highly effective'' is a vague concept without a specific, measurable target. \item \textit{Linguistic Imprecision (LI):} The phrase ``all new and underperforming channels'' is structurally ambiguous.
+It is unclear whether it refers to channels that are \textit{both} new and under-performing, or to a combined list of all new channels \textit{plus} all under-performing channels. \end{itemize}